Product

 What Is an Invoice Processing Cycle?

-This refers to the steps your accounts payable team follows to process and pay invoices received from suppliers or vendors.
-Invoice processing must follow specific steps to ensure the following:
+This refers to the steps the accounts payable team follows to process and pay invoices received from suppliers or vendors.
+Efficient invoice processing must follow specific steps to ensure the following:

 • Confirmation that the invoice is legitimate